zendframework/zend-expressive-session/README.md

 $session->set('some-key', $value);
 ```

-### Segments, flash, and CSRF
+### Segments and CSRF

 You may also use session _segments_.
 These are _namespaced_ containers of
-session data, and they provide a few additional features besides basic session
-data:

-- Ability to create and access flash messages, with configurable hops.
-- Ability to generate and validate CSRF tokens.
+session data, and they also provide the ability to generate and validate CSRF
+tokens.

 > ### Deprecated
 >
-> Most functionality listed below will be removed from this package in an
+> The CSRF functionality below will be removed in an upcoming commit; see the
-> upcoming commit; see the [TODO](TODO.md) for details.
-Segments may still be
+> [TODO](TODO.md) for details.
+Segments may still be around, but would only
-> around, but would only contain data access, not flash messages or CSRF
+> contain data access.
-> tooling.
->
-> Flash messages and CSRF tooling will be provided by separate packages built on
-> top of this one.

 To create or access a segment: